EndPointCorp/end-point-blog/2010/03/04/riak-install-on-debian-lenny.html.md

-I'm doing some comparative analysis of various distributed non-relational databases and consequently wrestled with the installation of [Riak](http://riak.basho.com/) on a server running Debian Lenny.
+I’m doing some comparative analysis of various distributed non-relational databases and consequently wrestled with the installation of [Riak](http://basho.com/products/) on a server running Debian Lenny.

-I relied upon the standard "erlang" debian package, which installs cleanly on a basically bare system without a hitch (as one would expect).
-However, the latest Riak's "make" tasks fail to run; this is because the rebar script on which the make tasks rely chokes on various bad characters:
+I relied upon the standard “erlang” debian package, which installs cleanly on a basically bare system without a hitch (as one would expect).
+However, the latest Riak’s “make” tasks fail to run; this is because the rebar script on which the make tasks rely chokes on various bad characters:

 ```nohighlight
 riak@nosql-01:~/riak$ make all rel